ZeeshanM96/AnalyticsPlatfrom/README.md

 - The backend will be available at [http://localhost:8000](http://localhost:8000)
 - The frontend is served via FastAPI static routes (e.g., `/html/login.html`, `/html/dashboard.html`)
+- Loki/Grafana logs can be monitored at [http://localhost:3000](http://localhost:3000) in the dashboard section, filter with container or level.

 5. **Run Tests (Optional)**